Summary

 On this page

-Trichomoniasis is caused by the organism Trichomonas vaginalis.
-It is transmitted through sexual contact with a person who has this infection.
+It is a sexually transmissible infection (STI) that is spread through sexual contact with a person who has the infection.

-Trichomoniasis during pregnancy may lead to low birth weight babies and premature birth.
+Trichomonas during pregnancy may lead to low birth weight babies and premature birth.

-Trichomoniasis is detected more often in women and rarely in men.
-Some women don’t have any symptoms of infection.
+Many people don’t have any symptoms of infection.
 When symptoms are present, they may include:

 - a yellowy green, ‘frothy’ discharge